Select search type

 2. You know your child better than anyone else

 What would encourage them to learn, progress, and develop socially?
 Some children love a library while others want lots of outside space in which to run around.
-Would they be best served by a strict ethos or do they need somewhere a bit more laid-back?
+Would they be best served by a strict ethos or do they need somewhere where they won’t get into trouble for wearing the wrong footwear?
 Find out whether schools offer any particular activities or if there is a strong emphasis on reading or writing, art or sport.

 3. Read a recent Ofsted report